rwarrender/rwarrender/README.md

 🌱 Excited by the potential of integrating AI, deep learning, and CoreML into iOS development.

-👯 Let's connect if you're an iOS developer or just curious about it!
+👯 Let's connect if you're an iOS developer or just curious about it.
+Find me at a London Meetup!

 💬 Got questions about UIKit, Swift, or integrating network layers and REST APIs?
 I've got answers.